bserdar/oca-spec/RFCs/004-bserdar-projection/README.md

 ## Motivation

-Projection overlay is especially needed in data exchange use-cases where the input data schema is different from the exchange data schema, which can also be different from the storage schema.
+The need for projection overlay arose in the context of generating a vaccination certificate from FHIR messages.
+The projection overlay can specify how to build most, if not all of the fields necessary to build such a certificate that later can be signed to produce a VC.
+Projection overlay is also needed in data exchange use-cases where the input data schema is different from the exchange data schema, which can also be different from the storage schema.

 The projection overlay defines a semantic association between the fields of two schemas as well as a method for unidirectional transformations.
 It may be possible that some use cases may require additional application-specific processing to implement a usable mapping.
-Projection overlay is also useful in data procesing pipelines to build data objects by selecting parts of the input, for instance, for generating cryptographic hashes, or VCs.

 The current OCA specification already contains a subset overlay and a mapping overlay that work similarly.
 The addition of projection overlay would make the subset and mapping overlays obsolete.

 ## Tutorial